ssilverman/QNEthernet/README.md

 This library works with both PlatformIO and Arduino.
 To use it with Arduino, here are a few steps to follow:

-1. Change `#include <Ethernet.h>` to `#include <QNEthernet.h>`.
-Note that this include already includes the header for EthernetUDP, so you can remove any `#include <EthernetUdp.h>`. (i.e. There isn't a need to include the `<QNEthernetUDP.h>` header.)
+1. Add `#include <QNEthernet.h>`.
+Note that this include already includes the header for `EthernetUDP`.
+Some external examples also include `SPI.h`.
+This is not needed unless you're actually using SPI in your program.
-2. Just below that, add: `using namespace qindesign::network;`
+2. Below that, add: `using namespace qindesign::network;`
 3. In `setup()`, just after initializing `Serial`, set `stdPrint = &Serial`.
    This enables some lwIP output and also `printf` for your own code.
-4. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments.
-This version uses DHCP.
-The three-argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP, but starts DHCP if they're all zero (`INADDR_NONE`).
-   If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the `begin` functions that takes a MAC address parameter.
+4. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments to use DHCP and the three-argument version (IP, subnet mask, gateway) to set your own address.
+If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the deprecated `begin` functions that takes a MAC address parameter.
-5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address.
+5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address because `Ethernet.begin()` doesn't wait.
 Try 10 seconds (10000 ms) and see if that works for you.
-6. `Ethernet.hardwareStatus()` always returns zero.
+6. `Ethernet.hardwareStatus()` always returns `EthernetOtherHardware`.
+This
+   means that there is no reason to call this function.
 7. Most other things should be the same.

 Please see the examples for more things you can do with the API, including:
-* Using listeners to watch for network changes, and
+* Using listeners to watch for network changes,
-* Monitoring raw Ethernet frames.
+* Monitoring and sending raw Ethernet frames, and
+* Setting up an mDNS service.

 ## How to write data to connections